aircrack-ng/aircrack-ng/README.md

 * **with-gcrypt**:   Use libgcrypt crypto library instead of the default OpenSSL.
                 And also use internal fast sha1 implementation (borrowed from GIT) Dependency (Debian): libgcrypt20-dev
-                (NOTE: Using `libgcrypt` and CMAC may show sporadic unit-test failures.)

 * **with-duma**:	Compile with DUMA support.
 DUMA is a library to detect buffer overruns and under-runs.
             	Dependencies (debian): duma